miztiik/cloudera-On-Docker/docker-image-build/hadoop/clouderamgrnode/README.md

 	* Install CMS Server, Agents, Daemons
 	* Clean up the repos,
 	* Set the VM.Swapiness to cloudera recommendation - _Moved to start up script - Design/Security Issue - [Refer here](https://github.com/docker/docker/issues/5703)_
-	* Start the CMS Database - It configures itself using `initialize_embedded_db.sh` and populates `/etc/cloudera-scm-server/db.properties`
-		* The default postgres DB should be configurable if you pass on the necessary conf file and then start the DB
 	* Expose the necessary ports ( there is a whole lot of them )
 	* Start SSHD
 * Build the image

+The default db will have to started during the first run to allow it to initialize_ mbedded db.
+This can be achieved by,
+	* Start the CMS Database - `service cloudera-scm-server-db start`
+		* The script configures the DB using `initialize_embedded_db.sh` and populates `/etc/cloudera-scm-server/db.properties`
+		* The default postgres DB should be configurable if you pass on the necessary conf file and then start the DB

 The cloudera manager gui is configured with the default uid `admin` and password `admin`.

 Known Issues:

 > Cloudera does not like hyphen "-" in hostnames, some times it breaks during managed installations.
+> The initial configuration of the embedded DB needs privileged access and currently that is no possible within Dockerfile. _Need to check if running as `USER ROOT` will do it, but postgres will `su` to its own id before starting.
+So even that might not work_

 ### Build your image